podocarp/nixos-configs/README.md

 Things in the folder `nixpkgs` are supposed to go into `~/.config/nixpkgs`.
 The file `configuration.nix` goes to `/etc/nixos/configuration.nix`.
 Afterwards run `nixos-rebuild switch` and `home-manager switch`.
+Certain things need to be changed/done as well or you might get stuck.

+- Change network interface names in `configuration.nix`
+- Change user/git details
+- Install home-manager

 ## Configured things

 Check within `nixpkgs/programs` and `nixpkgs/services`.
 I suggest you use this as guide instead of as a drop-in replacement.
-There are certain personal things that should be swapped out such as your git email.

 A list of some things that have been configured:
 - XResources uses [dracula](https://github.com/dracula/xresources)